scipy-conference/scipy_proceedings/papers/meinke/my_paper.rst

 contains is larger than the threshold of each of its one-dimensional sub spaces
-For each dimension, MAFIA divides space into :math:`n_\mathrm{bins}` uniform bins (see Figure :ref:`Figure5`).
+For each dimension, MAFIA divides space into :math:`n_\mathrm{bins}` uniform bins (see Figure :ref:`fig-an-illustration`).
 For each bin, it counts the number of elements in that bin creating a histogram.
 The next step is to reduce the number of bins by enveloping the histogram using :math:`n_\mathrm{windows}` windows.
 The value of each window is the maximum of the bins it contains.